RanL703/Face-recog/README.md

 4. Store in PostgreSQL in a vector column.
 5. Get another picture for reference and detect face.
 6. Caculate the embeddings here as well and use vector similarity to find other pictures.

+this repo contains working code for the blog post here https://aiven.io/developer/find-faces-with-pgvector